Hard Money Loans: Everything You Need To Know

 If you’re looking for extra cash to fund your next home flipping project, invest in a real estate property or navigate a financial hardship, taking out a loan could be a good option.
 But with so many loan options available, finding the right one for your needs can be challenging.

-Hard money loans can be particularly beneficial if you’re in need of funds quickly or if you do not qualify for other forms of financing.
-But what are these loans and how are they different from more traditional loan options?
+Hard money loans can be particularly beneficial if you need funds quickly or don’t qualify for other types of financing.
+But what are these loans, and how are they different from traditional loan options?
 Keep reading as we explain what a hard money loan is, how it works, how hard money lenders are different and explore the right type of loans for your needs.

 What Is A Hard Money Loan?

-The biggest distinction between hard money loans and other types of loans, such as traditional mortgages, is your house secures this loan.
-This means borrowers with a less solid credit history will have an easier time being approved for hard money loans, as their financial background is not a factor in qualifying them.
+One of the biggest distinctions between hard money loans and other types of loans, such as traditional mortgages, is that your house secures this loan.
+This means borrowers with a less solid credit history will have an easier time being approved for hard money loans because their financial background doesn’t play a role in qualifying them for hard money loans.
 Fewer qualification requirements also mean the approval process can be much faster – getting you the money you need when you need it.

 How Does A Hard Money Loan Work?

 So how does it work?
-Although your creditworthiness does not play a role in qualifying for a hard money loan, there are still several factors the lender must consider before approval, including your home equity, debt-to-income (DTI) ratio, and loan-to-value (LTV) ratio.
+Although your creditworthiness doesn’t play a role in qualifying you for a hard money loan, there are still several factors a lender must consider before approving you, including your home equity, debt-to-income ratio (DTI) and loan-to-value ratio (LTV).
 Once approved, hard money loans can be issued very quickly.

 Hard Money Loan Rates: How They’re Set

-The approval process for any loan breaks down to this: the lender reviews all background information to determine if you can reasonably commit to making the necessary payments.
-In the case of a hard money loan, the lender is not digging into your financial background, so they are automatically taking a higher risk that you will default on the loan.
-Hard loan lenders take this risk because the home is listed as collateral, meaning they can resell the property themselves if the borrower cannot follow through on their loan repayment.
+During the approval process for any loan, a lender reviews all your background information to determine whether you can reasonably afford all the necessary payments.
+In the case of a hard money loan, the lender isn’t digging into your financial background, so there is a higher risk that you may default on the loan.

 Hard money loans are often considered loans of last resort for a reason.
-Despite plenty of upsides, like easier approval and faster funding, these loans also present certain risks that all borrowers must consider before deciding what is right for them.
+Despite plenty of upsides, like easier approval and faster funding, these loans also present certain risks that borrowers must consider before deciding what’s right for them.

-In addition to higher interest rates, hard money loans also have more upfront costs, such as higher origination fees and closing costs, and tend to require a larger down payment of 30% or more.
+In addition to higher interest rates, hard money loans also have higher upfront costs, such as origination fees and closing costs, and tend to require large down payments of 30% or more.

-This means if your financial background and credit score will qualify you for other forms of financing, there may be a better option available that will cost you less money in the long run!
+If your finances and credit score qualify you for other forms of financing, there may be a better loan option available that will cost you less money in the long run!

 Alternatives To Hard Money Loans

-Rocket Mortgage® does not offer hard money loans; however, there are several other forms of financing you can consider.
+There are other financing options you can consider.
 These options may have a stricter approval process, but they often come with lower upfront costs and interest rates.

-If hard money loans aren’t the right fit for you, keep reading to learn more about other types of loan options!
+If hard money loans aren’t the right fit, keep reading to learn more about other loan options!

-A VA loan is a more affordable loan option offered for qualified veterans, service members and spouses.
-These loans are backed by the Department of Veterans Affairs and offer a less strict approval process and less expensive upfront costs.
+A VA loan is a more affordable loan option offered to qualified veterans, service members and surviving spouses.
+VA loans are backed by the Department of Veterans Affairs and offer a less stringent approval process and less expensive upfront costs.

-When compared to conventional loans, the credit score requirements for VA loans are significantly lower and you can qualify with more debt.
-If you qualify, you may even be able to avoid a down payment!
+When compared to conventional loans, the credit score requirements for VA loans are significantly lower, and you can qualify with more debt.
+If you qualify, you may even be able to get a loan with no down payment requirement.

 Home Equity Loans

 Home equity loans are secondary mortgage loans that allow you to borrow money from the equity in your home.
 You’ll make monthly payments to your lender until the loan is paid off.
 And you’ll make your home equity loan payments alongside your traditional mortgage payments.

-To qualify, the borrower must have enough equity in their home.
+To qualify, you must have enough equity in your home.
 Equity is the difference between what your home is worth and what you owe on your mortgage.
-For example, if you owe $250,000 on your mortgage and your home’s current value is $300,000, you have $50,000 worth of home equity.
+For example, if you owe $250,000 on your mortgage and your home’s current value is $300,000, you have $50,000 in home equity.

-Home equity loans also offer lower, fixed interest rates that you will not find with personal loans, making this a very popular option for homeowners.
-Although accessing your equity can be helpful, it’s important to remember that this will add to your monthly debt, so we recommend reviewing your monthly budget and consulting your financial advisor before committing to a home equity loan.
+Unlike personal loans, home equity loans also offer lower, fixed interest rates, making them a popular option for homeowners.
+Although accessing your home equity can be helpful, remember that this will add to your monthly debt.
+We strongly recommend reviewing your monthly budget and consulting your financial advisor before committing to a home equity loan.

 The Bottom Line

-Hard money loans can be a great option if you do not qualify for traditional forms of financing or if you’re in need of fast funds., their higher upfront costs and interest fees mean paying more over the life cycle of the loan.
-Understanding the pros and cons of hard money loans, as well as similar alternatives, can help you find the right option for your needs.
+Hard money loans can be a great option if you don’t qualify for traditional forms of financing or if you need fast funds.
+Unfortunately, their expensive upfront costs and interest fees mean paying more over the life of the loan.
+Understanding the pros and cons of hard money loans, as well as financing alternatives, can help you find the right option for your needs.